Skip to content

 provider.unreachableCriticalAll configured LLM providers are unavailable.

-channel.disconnectedWarningSlack or Discord connection lost.
+channel.disconnectedWarningSlack, Discord, or Mattermost connection lost.

 mcp.auth.expiredWarningMCP OAuth token expired and refresh was rejected.